GasparLiboreiro/2D-FirstPerson/README.md

  I made this project start to finish in 3 days, excepting the game loop which I had from other projects

 ## Use
+You gotta execute the static main of class Ventana

 - WASD to move relative of orientation.
 - Q & E to rotate the player.
 - Mouse wheel to change the zoom.